-- During the nine months ended January 31, 2025, the Company: - i) consolidated its share capital on the basis of 10 old shares for 1 new post-consolidated share. - ii) completed a private placement for gross proceeds \$2,200,000. - On September 17, 2024 the Company started trading on a post-consolidation basis.
+- On March 31, 2025, the Company announced a management change effective May 1, 2025 with the appointment of Eira Thomas as President and CEO, and Ken Armstrong appointed Chairman of the Board. - During the year ended April 30, 2025, the Company: - i) consolidated its share capital on the basis of 10 old shares for 1 new post-consolidated share. - ii) completed a private placement for gross proceeds of \$2,200,000.

+On September 17, 2024, the Company started trading on a post-consolidation basis.
 All share and per share information reported in this Management Discussion and Analysis have been restated to retroactively reflect the consolidation.